DDRMin/Movie_AI-agent/README.md

-# AI Agent with LlamaIndex and Groq for a Event Management Project
+# AI Agent with LlamaIndex and Groq for an Event Management Project

 A comprehensive AI agent built with LlamaIndex, featuring Groq LLM, memory capabilities, and various tools.